Potential Impacts to Your Organization from Volatility in the Energy Market

 In a nutshell, both Covid-19 and the recent extreme weather in Texas are having far-reaching effects on businesses across the U.S., with suppliers looking for ways to recoup lost revenues or exit the marketplace.
 We’ll start in the south…

-Texas is the home of the U.S. energy industry and leads the country in the production of oil, natural gas, and wind power, but the recent blackout caused by Winter Storm Uri has had major financial implications for energy suppliers, many of which are also headquartered in Texas.
+Texas is the home of the U.S. energy industry and leads the country in the production of oil, natural gas, and wind power, but the February blackout caused by Winter Storm Uri had major financial implications for energy suppliers, many of which are also headquartered in Texas.
 With billions of dollars in storm-related costs coming on the heels of massive COVID losses, several energy companies, including the oldest cooperative electric utility in Texas, are looking for ways to financially restructure, recoup lost revenues or even exit the marketplace.

 Additionally, COVID-19 has impacted nearly every aspect of life, including the energy industry.
 Utilities in regulated markets have the benefit of regulator-approved rate increases to recover lost revenue and direct pandemic-related costs.
 Competitive energy suppliers have no such recourse and at least one retail supplier has begun reviewing customers’ 2020 electricity usage as compared to their contracted volumes.
 In cases where there was a “material” shortfall in usage, the supplier has begun imposing additional charges on affected customers to cover the difference.